Shop Until You Drop

 In San Jose's downtown core, you'll find colorful little alleyways are alive with shopping.
 Start at Plaza de Cesar Chavez and head east along charming Paseo de San Antonio.
-The flower-lined pedestrian mall is filled with surprises, from Mosher's and Rosies & Posies Florist to Circle-A Skateboards, at the edge of the SJSU campus.
-Near the convention center, in the historic district on First Street, there are several boutique clothing and jewelry stores, as well as day spas where you can get a quick pedicure or other relaxing treatment.
+The flower-lined pedestrian mall is filled with surprises, from Mosher's and Muji, to Rosies & Posies Florist and Circle-A Skateboards, at the edge of the SJSU campus.
+Near the Convention Center, in the historic district on First Street, there are several boutique clothing and jewelry stores, as well as day spas where you can get a quick pedicure or other relaxing treatment.

 Known for its distinctive mix of antiques and shops, “Antique Row” on West San Carlos Street includes Briarwood Antiques & Collectibles, Antiques Colony and Burbank Antiques.
 Nearby vintage stores such as Moon Zoom, Crossroads Trading Co. and Black and Brown (located on The Alameda) provide an eclectic and vibrant bend of vintage and contemporary consignment shops.

-And most Fridays, the Downtown Farmer's Market at San Pedro Square transforms the Square with vivid colors and flavors from the freshest locally grown California fruits and vegetables (open from 10-2, it runs Fridays between May and the second Friday in December).
+And most Fridays, the Downtown Farmer's Market at San Pedro Square transforms the Square with vivid colors and flavors from the freshest locally grown California fruits and vegetables (open from 10-2, it runs Fridays between May and November).
 There's usually live music to keep you entertained, and an array of unique crafts and gift vendors have added to the vivid hues of the produce displays.
 And if you're hungry, there are always tasty treats, from Greenlee's Cinnamon Bread (a local tradition) to Tony's Crepes.
 For more shopping options downtown, check www.sjdowntown.com.

-Other farmer's markets to look for include those in Santana Row, Japantown, and nearby Campbell, Los Gatos, and Sunnyvale.
+Other farmer's markets to look for include those in Santana Row, Japantown, and nearby Campbell, Los Gatos, Mountain View, and Sunnyvale.